Susan Daniel, Chair

 - Readmission will be granted on a space-available basis only after regular admission has been filled.
 Cumulative and science course grade point averages are used for readmission criteria.

-The Bachelor of Science in Dental Hygiene (B.S.D.H.) degree completion program is designed for students who have completed a certificate or associate degree from an accredited dental hygiene program and desire to continue their education toward a Bachelor of Science in Dental Hygiene.
+The Bachelor of Science in Dental Hygiene (B.S.D.H.)
+Post-licensure Online program is designed for students who have completed a certificate or associate degree from an accredited dental hygiene program and desire to continue their education toward a Bachelor of Science in Dental Hygiene.
 The program provides an opportunity for the licensed dental hygienist to gain knowledge, skills, and attitudes necessary for expanded career opportunities in education, oral health promotion, research, community and public health, management, and marketing.
 This program also provides a strong foundation for graduate studies.
 A minimum of 120 credit hours is necessary to obtain the baccalaureate degree.
 The length of time required to complete the program and University requirements is determined by the number of acceptable college transfer credits; at least 30 credit hours must be taken at Old Dominion University.
 Students can expect to complete the program in three to four academic semesters of full-time study.
-The B.S.D.H. degree completion program is available on-line or as a hybrid of on-line and on-campus courses.
+The B.S.D.H. post-licensure online program is available on-line or as a hybrid of on-line and on-campus courses.

 Transfer applicants must meet the following requirements: